rayswilling/CV/README.md

 To better understand the world we live and the solutions we need, I did a masters Sustainable Development at Stellenbosch University.
 I then moved to London so I will be able focus all my time and energy on becoming a better software developer in one of the tech-capitals of the world.

 I am an independant thinker, clearly fascinated with technology and sustainability megatrends.
-I am proactive and solutions-oriented.
+I am proactive and solutions-oriented, and love pushing myself to learn fast.
 I love working hard on things I care about, and work well within diverse groups and independently while having a natural curiosity for how things work.

 **Please expand the drop downs below by clicking on them**